sudulal123/lux-wheels/README.md

 ## <a name="to-do"> To-do </a>
-- [ ] To Fix: page reload.
+- [ ] To Fix: page reload
-- [ ] To implement: Nav item reposition.
+- [ ] To implement: Nav item reposition
-- [ ] To implement: Extend the car collections.
+- [ ] To implement: Extend the car collections
-- [ ] To implement: Use Car API instead of hard-coded cars.
+- [ ] To implement: Use Car API instead of hard-coded cars